bak3s/bak3s.github.io/_posts/2019-11-01-catching-fire-my-journey-to-finanical-independence.md

 Living at home was the main reason I could save majority of my money.
 I had no credit cards, no loans, I even purchased my mothers old car for \$500, a 1997 Toyota Carolla that struggled to make it to 110km/h.

-After getting my first \$10k in savings (a huge milestone after which I told myself “never dip below”) in a then 8% interest rate savings account I started to understand how compound interest worked.
+After getting my first \$10k in savings (a huge milestone after which I told myself “never dip below”) in a then 8% interest rate savings account I could finally _see_ what compound interest looked like.

-I started to read books on investing - like One Up on Wall Street and From 0-130 properties, and decided property would be where I stash my money.
+Working full time in Sydney while still living at home mean't long travel (over 1 hour each way), so I started to look into buying a property in the Inner West, nothing crazy, just a small studio/1 bedroom apartment I could call my own.
+At this time I didn't have the investment mindset.

+This is where my first major fork in my life popped up...

 ## How to spend \$10,000

-This didn’t end up going to plan, a random call from my mate changed my life.
-Instead of spending 30k on a house deposit for a small apartment in Marrickville was spent on a trip to Canada, where I lived and worked for over a year.
+My plan to purchase a property in the Inner West didnt go as expected, I instead packed up and left to go overseas and live in Canada for a couple of years.

 Now when this opportunity presented itself I said “no worry, when I return I’ll save for another deposit... property won’t go up that much in a year...” queue property boom in Sydney... where my near buy of a 350k property in Marrickville, I would now be looking at 750k.